Chicago Public Schools has a new report called the Annual Regional Analysis (ARA).

 What we know about these meetings...

 Note: This is an evolving post.
-It’s based on what we’ve read in the press and based on a first hand account of one ARA meeting.
+It’s based on what we’ve read in the press and based on a first hand account of one ARA meeting (UPDATE: We did attend one meeting in mid November).
 We may add some details and thoughts as people share their experiences at these meetings or if the meetings change in some way.
 Come back & read this before you attend your region’s meeting.

 CPS is hosting.